-Disinvestment of shares or security held in a JV or a WoS outside India by an Indian party by way of sale to (i) another Indian party; or (ii) to a non-resident is also permitted subject to certain conditions including pricing etc. In case of listed shares, the sale must be effected through stock exchange only.
-Where the shares of such JV or WoS outside India are unlisted, the price should not be less than the value certified by a chartered accountant or certified public accountant as the fair value basis the latest audited financial statements of the JV/WoS.
-The Indian party is required to submit details of such disinvestment within 30 days from the date of disinvestment
+Disinvestment of shares or security pertaining to ODI by an Indian party by way of sale to (i) another Indian party; or (ii) to a non-resident is also permitted subject to certain conditions including the following:

+- (i) the transferor shall not have any dues outstanding for receipt, which he is entitled to receive from the foreign entity as an investor in equity capital and debt; and - (ii) the transferor must have stayed invested for at least one year from the date of making ODI

+The Indian party is required to submit details of such disinvestment within 30 days from the date of receipt of disinvestment proceeds.

-26. &quot;Real estate business" means buying and selling of real estate or trading in Transferable Development Rights (TDRs) but does not include development of townships, construction of residential/commercial premises, roads or bridges.
+31 &quot;Real estate activity" means buying and selling of real estate or trading in Transferable Development Rights but does not include the development of townships, construction of residential or commercial premises, roads or bridges for selling or leasing.